Click on an elected official's photo to view their profile and contact information.

 Heritage Park Gazebo Rental Information

-Pictured above are K-9 Lucy (with Officer Brett Scheffel), K-9 Vader (with Officer Alex Reillo), and K-9 Skye (with Officer Brad Riemerts).
-Vader & Skye are both narcotics-detecting and comfort dogs, while Lucy is a full-service police dog.
+Pictured above are K-9 Vader (with Officer-in-Charge Alex Reillo), K-9 Skye (with Officer Brad Riemerts), K-9 Lucy (with Officer Brett Scheffel), and K-9 Ozzy (with Officer Matt Serba).
+Vader & Skye are both narcotics-detecting and comfort dogs, while Lucy and Ozzy are trained in narcotics-detection, tracking, and apprehension.

 PLEASE HELP SUPPORT OUR K-9 PROGRAM!